jlcarr/LeetCode/README.md

 - **Memory**: 16.7 MB
 - **Solution**: We can use Python's Counter class to do this in 1 simple line.

+### Problem 368
+- **Name**: Largest Divisible Subset
+- **Runtime**: 143 ms
+- **Memory**: 18.06 MB
+- **Solution**: The requirements is essentially there the set is an increasing sequence where the next term is multiplied by an integer greater than 1.
+Therefore we should start by sorting and look for candidate sequences to be the longest each element could join: it need only join the longest for which it is a multiple the the previous last element.

 ### Problem 371
 - **Name**: Sum of Two Integers
 - **Runtime**: 25 ms